Dubai: Got mosquitoes in your home? How to apply for free municipality pest control service

 Citizens can contact the authority for the control service for all types of public health pests.
 However, residents can only avail the free Municipality service for:

 Schools and government departments can also avail the toxic pest control service.
-It is important to note that the free Municipality service for individuals is not applicable to some areas, as specified later in the article.
+It is important to note, however, that the free Municipality service for individuals is not applicable to some areas, as specified later in the article.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.